aykit/MyOwnNotes/README.rst

 Contribute
 ==========
-Please take a look at CONTRIBUTING.rst for information regarding extending this application.
+**Use the development branch** and please take a look at CONTRIBUTING.rst for information regarding extending this application.

 The information there applies to **translations** and **issue submissions** as well.